|Juvenile Arrest Rate Trends

 - Since their peak, the rate declined in equal proportions for both groups through 2012 (down 64% for males since 1996 and down 66% for females since 1998).

-- Despite these declines the female arrest rate in 2011 was 27% above the rate in 1980 while the male rate was 8% below the rate in 1980.
+- Following these declines the female arrest rate in 2012 was at its lowest level since 1980 while the male rate was 15% below the rate in 1980.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: